What is Electrochemical Grinding (ECG), Its Parts & How it Works?

 Parts of ECG

-The various parts of an electrochemical grinding include DC power supply, work table and fixture, electrolyte tank, pump, filter, pressure gauge and flow meter, nozzle, sleeve, grinding wheel and collecting tank.
+The various parts of electrochemical grinding include a DC power supply, work table and fixture, electrolyte tank, pump, filter, pressure gauge and flow meter, nozzle, sleeve, grinding wheel and collecting tank.

-DC power supply: The electrochemical grinding setup uses a DC power supply with low voltage and high current, preventing excessive heat generation and ensuring safety during operation, while high current facilitates faster and more efficient machining.
+DC power supply: The machine setup uses a DC power supply with low voltage and high current, preventing excessive heat generation and ensuring safety during operation, while high current ensures faster and more efficient machining.

-Work Table and fixture: A sturdy base and fixed workpiece positioning are essential for effective machining, with a worktable providing rigidity and support, and fixtures firmly clamping the workpiece in place.
+Worktable and fixture: This is a sturdy base and fixed workpiece positioning, essential for effective machining.
+The worktable provides rigidity and support, and fixtures firmly clamp the workpiece in place.

-Electrolyte tank: An electrolyte tank is a reservoir for storing conducting solutions used in electrochemical grinding.
+Electrolyte tank: An electrolyte tank is a reservoir that stores conducting solutions used during the electrochemical grinding.
 It completes the circuit by acting as a conducting medium and oxidizes the metal surface, carrying away oxidized particles.
-Common electrolytes are Sodium compounds with electrovalent bonds, such as Sodium nitrate, Sodium carbonate, Sodium hydroxide, and Sodium chloride.
+Common electrolytes used are Sodium compounds with electrovalent bonds, such as sodium nitrate, sodium carbonate, sodium hydroxide, and sodium chloride.

-Pump: An electrically driven pump transports electrolyte from the tank to the nozzle, ensuring a continuous flow throughout the process.
+Pump: The function of an electrically driven pump is to transport electrolyte from the tank to the nozzle, ensuring a continuous flow throughout the process.

-Filter: The electrolyte undergoes a filter to remove micro impurities, ensuring a pure electrolyte before reaching the machining area.
+Filter: The electrolyte must undergo a filtering process to remove micro impurities, ensuring a pure electrolyte before reaching the machining area.

-Pressure Gauge and flow meter: Safety equipment like pressure gauges and flow meters are used to monitor electrolyte pressure and flow, allowing operators to quickly turn off the equipment if these values exceed safe limits.
+Pressure Gauge and flow meter: Safety equipment like pressure gauges and flow meters are used to monitor electrolyte pressure and flow.
+They serve as indicators so the operators can quickly turn off the equipment if these values exceed safe limits.

 Sleeve: A sleeve is a tool that efficiently transfers electrical energy to the grinding wheel, facilitating the machining process.